Cook Like Czechs

 • Transfer the biscuits to a baking sheet lined with parchment paper.
 Cover with a tea towel and leave in a warm place to rise for about 15 minutes.

-• Meanwhile, preheat the oven to 400°F (200°F).
-Beat the eggs in a bowl to make the egg wash.
+• Meanwhile, preheat the oven to 400 °F. Beat 1 egg in a bowl to make the egg wash.

 Notes

-• Makes 12-16 biscuits, depending on their size.
+• The basic recipe makes 12-16 biscuits, depending on their size.

 • Any biscuits left?
-Cover them with plastic wrap and consume them within three days.
+Cover them with plastic wrap and consume within three days.
 You can extend their shelf life by putting the biscuits in the refrigerator.

 • How to grind pork cracklings?
 It is best to process the cracklings in a meat grinder.
 An electric meat grinder saves a lot of time and effort.
 Immediately after use, disassemble and clean the grinder to prevent the cracklings from drying out inside.

-Nutritional Estimate pro portion
+Nutritional estimate pro serving

 Calories: 214kcal | Carbohydrates: 22g | Protein: 13g | Fat: 8g | Saturated Fat: 2g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 2g | Trans Fat: 0.01g | Cholesterol: 39mg | Sodium: 526mg | Potassium: 71mg | Fiber: 1g | Sugar: 1g | Vitamin A: 70IU | Vitamin C: 0.1mg | Calcium: 35mg | Iron: 2mg